edutap-eu/edutap.wallet_apple/README.md

 the test "test_passbook_creation_integration" will create a passbook file and display it with the passbook viewer.

 The test case `test_passbook_creation_integration` will create some pkpass-files.
-Those are located under tests/data/genererated_passes.
+Those are located under tests/data/generated_passes.
 Displaying the pass works only under OSX since the passbook viewer is part of it.

 # PkPass creation

 The `edutap.wallet_apple` package provides a Python API to create Apple Wallet Passes.
-The followig diagram shows the process of creating a signed pass file.
+The following diagram shows the process of creating a signed pass file.

 ```mermaid
 flowchart TD